-- Compromising the insured's ability to defend a lawsuit in any way.
+- Compromising the insured's ability to defend a lawsuit in any way.6

-Insurers in California are required to defend and indemnity their policy holders if a risk is even “potentially” covered.
+Insurers in California are required to defend and indemnify their policyholders if a risk is even “potentially” covered.
 This means that even if the cause of an accident is unknown, the insurer must treat it as a covered risk, at least initially.

 Example: Joel buys a new home but lets the current owners stay in it for up to 60 days.
 Sometime before the 60 days is up the family moves out, leaving the house vacant.
 During that time the house is damaged in a fire.